marisbest2/snp_analysis/docs/faq.md

 History:  Pandas 0.18.1 contained a bug which required a work around.
 This bug has been fixed and the script has been updated properly append tables.

-Fix:  Update to the latest verion of jeeves and pandas.
-To update jeeves preform a git pull or re-clone the repo.
+Fix:  Update to the latest verion of vSNP and pandas.
+To update vSNP preform a git pull or re-clone the repo.
 To update pandas: `~$ conda update pandas`.
 Version must be > 0.18.1.
 Tested with 0.20.3.

 -----